To Download our ATA Carnet Brochure Click:

 3. Security deposit.

 Basic processing fees are determined by the value of a shipment.
-Fees range from $210-$350 and the normal processing time is two working days, if the application and security deposit are received by 4:00p.m.
-ET.
-Applications received after 4:00pm will be processed the following business day or will incur an expedited service fee.
+Fees range from $225-$380 and the normal processing time is between one and two working days, if the application and security deposit are received according to the Service Provider’s guidelines.

 As the National Guaranteeing Association, USCIB is required to take security, usually 40% of shipment value, to cover any customs claim that might result from a misused Carnet.
 Acceptable forms of security are certified check or surety bond.
 Cash deposits are returned in full and surety bonds